gardener/landscapercli/docs/scenarios/01-create-blueprint-with-helm-charts/commands2.md

     --value [value]
 ```

-The values section can have deep structure.
-Therefore, a key can be a path.
+The values section can have a deep structure.
+Therefore a key can be a path.

 Example: